-Chair: Ben Cole Speakers: Ed Armston-Sheret, Onyeka Igwe, Anja Kirschner, and partner organisations
+Chair: Ben Cole Speakers: Ed Armston-Sheret, Onyeka Igwe, Anja Kirschner

 Ben Cole has recently joined the technē programme to oversee our partnerships with non-academic institutions.
 In this session, he will present a partner problem and ask groups to draw out how value can be created from a placement exchange.
-There will also be chance to hear from technē students who have completed placements, as well as some of technē's partner organisations: the Natural History Museum and Historic Royal Palaces, with others TBC.
+There will also be chance to hear from technē students who have completed placements.

-Participating in The Brilliant Club Scholars Programme

-Speaker: Simon Oldham
+Participating in The Brilliant Club Scholars Programme Speaker: Simon Oldham